 Tricks people play with evidence

-Sadly evidence like most other systems is a system that can be gamed and made misleading.
-There are entire books written on how to lie with statistics and how to analyze studies that are worth reading but here are a few fast tips that will save you a world of time when analyzing data.
+Sadly, evidence (like most other systems) can be gamed and made misleading.
+Entire books have been written on how to lie with statistics and how to analyze studies.
+These are worth reading but in the interim here are a few fast tips that will save you a world of time when analyzing data.